7 Gallstones Symptoms You Need to Know About

 A bit like the appendix, the gallbladder can be removed without harming normal function.
 However, the body needs to adjust to having bile dump directly into the digestive tract, rather than being released as needed.
-Digesting fatty meals can be a problem after the surgery.
+Digesting fatty meals can be problematic after the surgery.

 Gallstones are often detected incidentally while investigating other health problems, according to the American College of Gastroenterology.
 But if you experience the following signs and symptoms, seek out medical care.

 The occasional recurrence of a dull pain by your liver is the most common sign that you have gallstones.
 The pain often strikes after eating and can last a couple hours before it resolves, says Edward Levine, MD, a gastroenterologist and an associate professor of clinical medicine at Wexner Medical Center at The Ohio State University in Columbus.
 Pain is typically experienced in the upper right abdomen, near the rib cage, but it can also radiate to the upper back and the center of the abdomen.